 Green Mountain Spinnery A Worker-Owned Cooperative in Putney, Vermont with three goals: to create yarns of the highest quality, to help sustain regional sheep farming, and to develop environmentally sound ways to process natural fibers.
 Unlike most commercial mills, The Green Mountain Spinnery uses no chemicals to bleach, moth-proof or shrink-proof yarns.
 Vera and Michael have been sending their wool there for three years, and have learned so much from the committed and knowledgeable worker-owners of Green Mountain Spinnery.

-Green Pasture Meats Michael and Vera first got to know Jim and Lori Blaise of Green Pasture Meats the summer they slaughtered 450 chickens on the farm.
+Green Pasture Meats Our team first got to know Jim and Lori Blaise of Green Pasture Meats the summer they slaughtered 450 chickens on the farm.
 Harvesting chickens isn't easy or fun, but doing it alongside Jim and Lori is about as good as it gets.
 Now Green Pasture Meats process lamb and pigs for us, too.
 We are grateful to have talented meat cutters nearby.

 Gwen Hinman Gwen shears for us twice a year, and always brings with her stories of feral sheep in Maine, shearing competitions in Australia, and trials and tribulations from her own farm in New Hampshire.
 Our sheep are in good, strong hands with Gwen.